Abuse shouldn't be a part of someone's past. Be the voice that get's heard.

 Excerpt

-“That would be your sister unlocking the back door.”
+“That would be your sister unlocking

-“I want everything brought in, and the boxes emptied on stage before everyone arrives.
-You only have an hour, now get moving.”
+the boxes emptied on stage before everyone arrives.
+You only have an hour, now

-Her mother rolled her eyes as Angel dropped her arm, and shook her hand to relieve the pain.
-The tingling in her fingertips disappeared, and Angel opened her mouth but her mother waved her hand to dismiss her as she checked her watch.
+dropped her arm, and shook her hand to relieve the pain.
+The tingling in her fingertips

 “One hour, Angel.
 Not a minute more.”

-Her mother turned on her heels, then rushed out the side door.
+Her mother turned on her heels, then

-“How many times have I told you not to slam that door?”
-Alice said, mocking their mother’s voice.
+“How many times have I told you not

+every time he left.
 No release date as of yet but this story will be released through, Black Opal Books, and I'm going to donate part of the proceeds to child abuse awareness.

 Once a week I am going to write a post about abuse and how it effects our past, present and future lives so come back.